kriswans/order_mining/README.md

 # order_mining
+Project started as a toll to mine data from historical order indormation, hence the name.

-app which is meant to read raw data as a tab delimited table and output based on desired columns and search variables.
+SNORTST.py is meant to read raw data as a tab delimited table and output based on desired columns and search variables.

 features:
 1. takes multiple files in the same format/layout, concatenates them, and read the column labels from the first row.